Biden faces first potential Cabinet defeat as opposition grows to budget pick

 “Filling this position is very important right now with the battle over Biden’s rescue bill and other legislation to come.
 The OMB director will be front and center in all of that,” said Dean Baker, a liberal economist at the Center for Economic and Policy Research.

-Baker emphasized that typically the budget office plays a critical role in deciding the line items underlying the large sums in a package such as Biden’s relief proposal.
-Crucial decisions about that $1.9 trillion bill remain unresolved, including how up to $350 billion in state aid will be given to states and cities across the country.
+Baker emphasized that the budget office typically plays a critical role in deciding the line items underlying the large sums in a package such as Biden’s relief proposal.
+Crucial decisions about that $1.9 trillion bill remain unresolved, including how up to $350 billion in aid will be given to states and cities.

 “What do some of these decisions look like?
 It will largely be OMB doing all of that,” Baker said.